zirreal/robonomics.network-astro-edition/README.md

 Learn more about properties [here](https://astro-embed.netlify.app/components/youtube/)

-### How to translate a post
+### How to Translate a Post

-You must create **.env** file and add *OPENAI_KEY* variable with your key!
+- You must create **.env** file and add *OPENAI_KEY* variable with your key!

-If you wish to translate your md document you need to run the command:
+- If you wish to translate your md document you need to run the command:

 ```bash
 yarn translate-md